Enfey/UoN-CS-MSci-Notes/Semester 1 Y3/Linkers and Loaders/Chapters/Chapter 6.md

 ## Searching Libraries
 After a library has been created, the linker has to be able to search it.
 The searching of a library occurs after all input files have been processed, i.e., in the linker's first pass after constructing all internal data structures.
-Once the GST has been constructed (the exact implementation and contents are linker-dependent), the linker can determine unresolved global/weak symbols that remain.
+Once the $GST$ has been constructed (the exact implementation and contents are linker-dependent), the linker can determine unresolved global/weak symbols that remain.
 The linker must satisfy these by pulling in enough objects from library files. _Linker's extract only the object modules that resolve currently unresolved symbols_

 First, the linker must read the library index `/` || `/SYM64/`.
 This is then parsed into an in-memory data structure like so:
 ```c